biobricks-ai/biobricks-okg/report/2024-01-15/report.md

 BAO:0002117 !
 LD50
 ```

+## Close matches

 There are however some concepts in particular datasets that do not yet have
 exact terms in any ontology.

 For example, [ __MEDDRA__: Medical Dictionary for Regulatory Activities
 Terminology ](https://purl.bioontology.org/ontology/MEDDRA) does contain
-something the is close to one of the endpoints in `ice/DART_Data.parquet`
+something that is close to one of the endpoints in `ice/DART_Data.parquet`

 <!--